 In addition, the Microsoft provided a webchat interface that includes excellent text-to-speech and speech-to-text services for users who might benefit from them but might not have screen reader software available at the time.

-If you'd like to experience the transformational power of advanced analytics, contact BlueGranite today!
+If you'd like to experience the transformational power of machine learning and AI, contact BlueGranite today!